learningequality/kolibri-docs/docs/tutorials/rpi.rst

 Once you like the setup and you may want to deploy several Raspberry Pis to different schools, classrooms etc.

-.. tip:: Using the same WIFI SSID (in this tutorial, we called it ``Offline Library``) is recommended if you are setting up several Raspberry Pis in the same area.
-But you should configure them on different WIFI channels.
+.. tip:: Using the same Wi-Fi SSID (in this tutorial, we called it ``Offline Library``) is recommended if you are setting up several Raspberry Pis in the same area.
+But you should configure them on different Wi-Fi channels.
 Separate them by a count of 2, this will avoid radio frequency overlaps.

 .. warning:: Replicating the Kolibri device registration will make online synchronization unpredictable (fail).